AGS Blog Header

 Speed and cost matter, but long-term adaptability is equally important.
 Is your recruitment strategy positioned to tackle hiring across multiple roles and skill sets?
 How quickly can your recruiting organization scale up to meet new demand?
 How well can it evolve to compete for talent using new technologies, remote engagement models and smarter, data-driven strategies?
 The readiness of the TA function to meet these demands is a major driver of success in an unpredictable business environment.

-Adaptability has always been top of mind for forward-thinking companies as they developed their recruitment strategies.
-In today’s recruiting world, the ability to navigate change is not necessarily a competitive advantage; instead, it is a basic requirement for the post-pandemic business environment.
+Adaptability is always top of mind for forward-thinking companies as they develop their recruitment strategies.
+In today’s recruiting landscape, the ability to navigate change is not necessarily a competitive advantage; instead, it is a basic requirement for the post-pandemic business environment.
 Long-term goals still drive success, but achieving those goals may require rapid shifts in the work needed to move forward, or adjustments to who does the work and how the work gets done.
-TA teams require access to candidates, quickly and effectively, when and where the need arises.
+TA teams require access to candidates, quickly and effectively, when and where the need arises, so a strategy that is nimble is the bare minimum.

 Takeaway: Make Flexibility a Priority in Your Talent Strategy

-The pandemic revealed how quickly conditions can change — not over a year-to-year time frame, but monthly, and even from one week to the next.
+The workforce landscape in recent years has revealed how quickly conditions can change — not over a year-to-year time frame, but monthly, and even from one week to the next.
 Access to a broad array of talent and flexible talent acquisition capabilities are now essential.
 If you are not yet thinking about flexibility and scalability in your recruitment strategy, now is the time to start.

 Are Digital Gaps Holding You Back?

-Technology provides more than a convenience for recruiters or candidates.
-It makes the difference between a recruiting program’s success and failure.
+Technology provides more than convenience for recruiters and candidates.
+It can be the difference between a recruiting program’s success and failure.
 Without the right technology, organizations struggle to keep up with information overload and stand out in a noisy digital environment.
+This has become even more evident in the increasing access to AI, generative AI and agentic AI tools developed for the workforce industry.

 With a sound digital ecosystem to support them, companies can make smarter decisions and deliver a better candidate experience.
-From improved insight into talent supply, to virtual “superpowers” that free recruiters from the burden of sifting resumes, technology can help organizations meet several long-standing talent acquisition challenges.
+Through improved insight into talent supply, widening access to talent pools and virtual agents that free recruiters from the burden of sifting resumes, technology can help organizations meet several long-standing talent acquisition challenges.

-The Story: Companies Often Use Past Tactics Rather Than Current Data to Drive Strategies
+The Story: Companies Often Use Outdated Tech Rather Than the Latest Tools to Drive Results

 What’s Different: Data and Analytics Tools Intelligently Draw from All Sources of Talent